Asepsis/tauri_pdf2csv/README.md

-# 🏊‍♂️ PDF 2 CSV Converter
+# 🏊‍♂️ GUI: PDF 2 CSV Converter
 _This tool is experimental and not yet finished._
+_This pdf 2 csv converter has a graphical user interface to improve the user expierience_
 ## 📝 Description
 This is a simple tool to convert PDF files to CSV files with a simple GUI.
 The tool is based on the [PDF to CSV Converter](https://github.com/Asepsis/pdf_to_csv_converter).